OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Components/Hardware-Prep-No-Dock.md

 **Providing Power**

 The Omega needs to be powered by 3.3V DC, and without a Dock, we can't use a MicroUSB to provide the power.
-So we'll need to build a *regulator* circuit that can be supplied with a wide range of ipnut, but still provide the Omega with the precise 3.3V that is needs.
+So we'll need to build a *regulator* circuit that can be supplied with a wide range of input, but still provide the Omega with the precise 3.3V that is needs.

 // TODO: add affiliate amazon links to all of these items